Loading...

 ~/.profile

-bash login shells typically read ~/.bash_profile first.
-If it does not exist, bash may fall back to ~/.bash_login or ~/.profile depending on how the system is configured.
-Adding export FOO=bar there makes it available in new login sessions.
+bash login shells read ~/.bash_profile first.
+If it does not exist, bash may fall back to ~/.bash_login or ~/.profile depending on what exists.
+Add export FOO=bar there to make it available in new login sessions.

 # Add a line like: